Wizna: World War II

 Wizna is known as the Polish Thermopylae.
 It was the site of the Battle of Wizna (September 7–10, 1939) during the initial stages of the German Invasion of Poland which started World War II.
 The Polish defense force consisted of approximately 700 soldiers and 20 officers armed with six pieces of heavy artillery.
 They held a fortified territory against a vastly larger invading force at great cost of lives, before being annihilated with no known survivors.
-Heavy German assault on Polish bunkers continued for three days and was successfully repelled until the early morning of September 10.
-The German engineers with the help of tanks and explosives managed to destroy all but two Polish bunkers.
-Both of them were located in the centre of Góra Strękowa, and although much of the crew was wounded or incapacitated and most of the machine guns destroyed, continued resisting till the end.
-It is said that General Heinz Guderian threatened the Polish commander, Captain Władysław Raginis with he shooting POWs if the remaining force did not surrender.
+Heavy German assault on the Polish bunkers continued for three days and was successfully repelled until the early morning of September 10.
+The German engineers with the help of tanks and explosives managed to destroy all but two of the Polish bunkers.
+Both of them were located in the centre of Góra Strękowa, and although much of the crew was wounded or incapacitated and most of the machine guns destroyed, resistance continued to the end.
+It is said that General Heinz Guderian threatened the Polish commander, Captain Władysław Raginis with the shooting of POWs if the remaining force did not surrender.
 The symbol of Polish will, Władysław Raginis, committed suicide by throwing himself on a grenade.
 German losses are not known.
-In his diaries Heinz Guderian noted that 900 German soldiers were killed in action, although that number is probably underrated.
+In his diaries Heinz Guderian noted that 900 German soldiers were killed in action, although that number is probably an underestimation.
 It is certain, however, that the Wehrmacht lost at least 10 tanks and several other AFVs in the struggle.
 Afterwards, the settlement was handed over by Germany to the Soviet Union in accordance with the Molotov–Ribbentrop Pact.
-It was under Soviet occupation until 1941, when it passed under German occupation following the Operation Barbarossa.
+It was under Soviet occupation until 1941, when it fell under German occupation following Operation Barbarossa.